Geometric leaf of symplectic groupoid: Log-canonical coordinates for

-The paper \cite{10.1093/imrn/rnac101} contains the construction of log-canonical coordinates for the symplectic groupoid.
-So-called \emph{Fock-Goncharov parameters} $\{Z_{ijk}| i,j,k\ge 0, i+j+k=n\}$ for $n\times n$ upper-triangular matrices are log-canonical coordinates for the standard trigonometric Poisson-Lie bracket on $GL_n$~(\cite{reyman1994group}).
-Fock-Goncharov parameters are organized in the triangular lattice and they are equipped with the Poisson bracket $\mathcal{P}_{tr}$ described by the quiver in Fig.~\ref{fig:FG}.
+{ In this section we recall the construction from \cite{10.1093/imrn/rnac101} of log-canonical coordinates compatible with the Poisson bracket on $\mathcal{A}_n$ .
+The Fock--Goncharov parameters $Z_{ijk}$ for $n\times n$ upper-triangular matrices are log-canonical coordinates for the standard trigonometric Poisson-Lie bracket on $SL_n$.
+Parameters $Z_{ijk}$ are organized in the triangular lattice.
+The corresponding log-canonical Poisson bracket $\mathcal{P}_{tr}$ is described by the quiver on Fig.~\ref{fig:FG}.
+As explained in \cite{10.1093/imrn/rnac101}, $Z_{ijk}$ parametrize, in particular, Borel subgroup $B_n$ of the upper triangular matrices { which is a Poisson subgroup of $SL_n$} and the log-canonical Poisson structure $\mathcal{P}_{tr}$ coincides with the Poisson-Lie structure to $B_n$.